Yutian2024/Movie-Review-Analysis/README.md

 # Movie Review Analysis

 This repository contains a Jupyter Notebook for analyzing the sentiment of movie reviews.
-It includes text preprocessing, sentiment classification, and visualization of insights extracted from the dataset.
+It includes text preprocessing, sentiment classification, and visualization of insights extracted from the dataset 'IMDB Dataset.csv'.

 ## Features
 - **Data Preprocessing**: Cleaning and preparing raw movie review data for analysis.